Registration is OPEN! If you are interested in joining us as a Junior Counselor please contact Sara Horwitz at

 This process is meant for the candidate to complete on their own, which means that if there are any questions or concerns, you should reach out, NOT YOUR PARENTS.
 Your application should show that you can be as independent and reliable as any camp staff member.
-You must have approval from the camp director no later than one week before the camp week you are joining.
+You must have approval from the camp director no later than one week before the day you are joining.
 SPACE IS LIMITED, FILL OUT YOUR APPLICATION TODAY!

 - JC Application: Fully complete the application.
 Please note that you should indicate which weeks that you are available.
 You will be able to rank which program you would most like to be in, but please check your summer calendar before submitting that portion.

 - One Reference: Print out the JC Application Reference Form and have it filled out by one adult who can speak to your character and work ethic.
 References cannot be family members.

 - Additional paperwork including an updated Camp Waiver: If you have any questions about our waiver to attend camp please email Sara at firstname.lastname@example.org

 - The Children’s Museum requires a current health form and if you require medication an authorization and a pre-filled information form are required to administer any required medications. (for parent)